 Following soon after the WPOTY, I won several awards in Nature’s Best and International Photographer Awards.
 Within the year, I signed contributor agreements with OSF/PhotoLibrary, Getty Images™, and Frank Lane Picture Agency (FLPA).

-Over my career, I’ve produced many articles for leading photography publications, BBC Wildlife magazine, eMagazines, and the National Press.
+Over my career, I’ve produced dozens of articles for major photography publications, BBC Wildlife magazine, eMagazines, and the National Press.
 Between 2004 and 2010, I pushed my horizons beyond the British Isles and travelled to the world's greatest wildlife hotspots...

 In 2009, we ventured to the Polar Regions with unforgettable back-to-back trips around the Svalbard Archipelago.
 Hooked on the vast wilderness and pristine ice, we ventured south and enjoyed an epic month-long icebreaker expedition, semi-circumnavigating Antarctica.

-Most recently, I have accepted invitations to work with both Tatra Photography and David Lloyd, co-leading his photo safaris with the talented Richard Peters and Amy Schutt.
+Most recently, I have accepted invitations to work with both Tatra Photography and David Lloyd, co-leading his Masai Mara and India photo safaris with the talented Richard Peters and Amy Schutt.
 For a full list of my upcoming photo tours, view my current itinerary here.

 In essence, I now photograph for me.
-I photograph subjects that both enthrall and engage me.
-Crucially, I am passionate about my wildlife photography once more.
-If you would like to see more of my work, please visit elliottneep.com.
+I photograph subjects that both enthral and engage me.
+It's liberating.
+If you would like to see more of my photography, simply click the link below.